Aryan-Jhaveri/mcp-foodguidecanada/README.md

 ### 🔄 **How It All Works Together**:
 1. `server.py` creates the MCP tools
-2. When Claude calls `search_recipes`, it uses `search.py` and `url_builder.py` to find recipes
+2. When LLM calls `search_recipes`, it uses `search.py` and `url_builder.py` to find recipes
-3. When Claude calls `get_recipe`, it uses `recipe.py` to extract all recipe details
+3. When LLM calls `get_recipe`, it uses `recipe.py` to extract all recipe details
 4. The `models/` define how data is structured
-5. Everything gets returned to Claude in a format it can understand
+5. Everything gets returned to LLM in a format it can understand

 ## 📥 Installation
 ### <a href="https://youtu.be/FWH9_HMKwro" target="_blank">Check out this Video Tutorial for setup and installation for Claude!</a>